Financial Advisor To High Net Worth Families

 What Is a Financial Advisor?

 What do financial advisors do?
-A ‘financial advisor’ is a person who guides your decisions about investments, financial planning, tax planning, and long-term wealth accumulation.
-Whatever goals and desires you have for your life and wealth, both short and long term, your financial advisor’s job is to help you achieve them.
+A ‘financial advisor’ is a professional who offers guidance for your decisions about investments, retirement planning, financial planning, and tax planning.
+Whatever goals and desires you have for your life, money, and future, your financial planner’s advice and services are designed to help you achieve them.

-For investors with over $25 million of liquid investable assets you might wish to request a free copy of our hard cover book The Art Of Protecting Ultra-High Net Worth Portfolios And Estates, Strategies For Familes worth $25 Million to $500 Million.
+For investors with over $25 million in assets you might wish to request a free copy of our hardcover book The Art Of Protecting Ultra-High Net Worth Portfolios And Estates, Strategies For Families worth $25 Million to $500 Million.

 Examples of Financial Advisors

 Some financial advisors are mostly just transactional.
-These include money managers who shift money around between an array of mutual funds or plug money into various stocks, bonds, and other investment options.
-They may invest your money in commodities, or real estate investment trusts, or venture capital opportunities, and then let you know how it’s going now and then.
-Others sell products, like life insurance or annuities.
+These advisors shift money around between mutual funds and savings accounts, and plug money into various stocks, bonds, money markets, and other investment options.
+Other advisors may invest your money in commodities or more specialized investments.
+Now and then, they’ll give you progress reports.
+Other advisors sell products on commission, like life insurance or annuities.

-You seek help from a financial advisor because you want to effectively use your income, debt, wealth, assets, insurance, businesses, and real estate to achieve your short and long term lifestyle and financial goals and dreams.
-Here are five varieties of financial advisors, who what sort of investor is ideal for each type.
+You seek help from a personal financial advisor because you want to effectively use your income, expenses, debt, assets, insurance, businesses, and property to achieve your short and long term lifestyle and financial goals.

-For instance, a wealth manager is a particular type of specialist who only works with high net worth or ultra-high net worth investors.
-Such investors have unique needs that require a different set of skills, and an understanding of what wealthy people need help with, financially.
+For example, a wealth manager is a particular type of investment specialist who only works with high net worth or ultra-high net worth individuals.
+Such clients have unique financial needs that require a different set of planning skills and services.

-No matter what type of financial advisor you end up working with, the motivation for getting one is the generally the same: Managing your wealth and achieving your dreams and goals is a lot easier if you have a trusted expert by your side.
+No matter what type of financial consultant you work with, the motivation for getting one is the generally the same: Managing your financial affairs and investments is a lot easier if you’re getting financial advice from a trusted expert.
 It’s hard to do this alone.

 Let’s explain further how a consultative financial advisor works.
-A financial advisor should begin working with you by asking a lot of questions.
+They should begin by asking a lot of questions.
 Their goal is to understand you.
 What do you care about?
-What do you worry about?
+What worries you?
 What do you hope for out of life?
-Whatever your answers, your money will play a role in all of it.
+Whatever your answers, your money and investment strategies will play an essential role.

-For a much more detailed look you can download The Ultimate Guide To Choosing The Best Financial Advisor, For Investors With $5 Million To $500 Million In Liquid Assets.
+For more in-depth guidance, get The Ultimate Guide To Choosing The Best Financial Advisor, For Investors With $5 Million To $500 Million In Liquid Assets.

-If you care about your kids or grandkids having the best possible education, your money will play a role in making that happen.
-If you worry about your parents having costly medical complications and want to be prepared in advance, your money will play a role in making that happen.
-If you hope one day to start a charitable foundation that funds research into a particular disease, your money will make that happen.
+For instance, if you care about your kids or grandkids having the best possible education, your money will play a role.
+If you worry about your parents having costly medical complications and want to be prepared, your money will play a role.
+If you hope to start a charitable foundation that funds research into a particular disease, your money will make that happen.

-A financial advisor begins with a consultation, because they want to know what matters to you before creating any plans for your investment portfolio.
-Once they know what you care about, then they can go about creating a customized financial plan that is tailored specifically to the goals and dreams you cherish most.
+Wealth advisors begin with a consultation, because they want to know what matters to you before creating any plans for your investment portfolio.
+Then they can customize your financial plan around the life goals and needs you cherish most.

-Every consultative advisor will have a slightly different approach for this.
-Here is Pillar’s approach to consultative financial planning.
+Every consultant advisor may have a slightly different strategy for this.
+See our firm’s approach to consultative financial planning services.